4 May 2023

 The following statement is only applicable to HSBC Bank (Taiwan) Limited with regard to how the publication is distributed to its customers: HSBC Bank (Taiwan) Limited (“the Bank”) shall fulfill the fiduciary duty act as a reasonable person once in exercising offering/conducting ordinary care in offering trust services/ business.
 However, the Bank disclaims any guarantee on the management or operation performance of the trust business.

 The following statement is only applicable to PT Bank HSBC Indonesia (“HBID”): PT Bank HSBC Indonesia (“HBID”) is licensed and supervised by Indonesia Financial Services Authority (“OJK”).
 Customer must understand that historical performance does not guarantee future performance.
 Investment product that are offered in HBID is third party products, HBID is a selling agent for third party product such as Mutual Fund and Bonds.
 HBID and HSBC Group (HSBC Holdings Plc and its subsidiaries and associates company or any of its branches) does not guarantee the underlying investment, principal or return on customer investment.
 Investment in Mutual Funds and Bonds is not covered by the deposit insurance program of the Indonesian Deposit Insurance Corporation (LPS).
-Important information on ESG and sustainable investing

-In broad terms “ESG and sustainable investing” products include investment approaches or instruments which consider environmental, social, governance and/or other sustainability factors to varying degrees.
-Certain instruments we classify as sustainable may be in the process of changing to deliver sustainability outcomes.
-There is no guarantee that ESG and Sustainable investing products will produce returns similar to those which don’t consider these factors.
+In broad terms "ESG and sustainable investing" products include investment approaches or instruments which consider environmental, social, governance and/or other sustainability factors to varying degrees.
+Certain instruments we classify as ESG or sustainable investing products may be in the process of changing to deliver sustainability outcomes.
+There is no guarantee that ESG and Sustainable investing products will produce returns similar to those which don’t have any ESG or sustainable characteristics.
 ESG and Sustainable investing products may diverge from traditional market benchmarks.
 In addition, there is no standard definition of, or measurement criteria for, ESG and Sustainable investing or the impact of ESG and Sustainable investing products.
 ESG and Sustainable investing and related impact measurement criteria are (a) highly subjective and (b) may vary significantly across and within sectors.

 HSBC may rely on measurement criteria devised and reported by third party providers or issuers.
 HSBC does not always conduct its own specific due diligence in relation to measurement criteria.
 There is no guarantee: (a) that the nature of the ESG / sustainability impact or measurement criteria of an investment will be aligned with any particular investor’s sustainability goals; or (b) that the stated level or target level of ESG / sustainability impact will be achieved.
-ESG and Sustainable investing is an evolving area and new regulations are being developed which will affect how investments can be categorised or labelled.
+ESG and Sustainable investing is an evolving area and new regulations and coverage are being developed which will affect how investments can be categorised or labelled.
 An investment which is considered to fulfil sustainable criteria today may not meet those criteria at some point in the future.

+THE CONTENTS OF THIS DOCUMENT OR VIDEO HAVE NOT BEEN REVIEWED BY ANY REGULATORY AUTHORITY IN HONG KONG OR ANY OTHER JURISDICTION.
 YOU ARE ADVISED TO EXERCISE CAUTION IN RELATION TO THE INVESTMENT AND THIS DOCUMENT OR VIDEO.
 IF YOU ARE IN DOUBT ABOUT ANY OF THE CONTENTS OF THIS DOCUMENT OR VIDEO, YOU SHOULD OBTAIN INDEPENDENT PROFESSIONAL ADVICE.

 © Copyright 2024.
 The Hongkong and Shanghai Banking Corporation Limited, ALL RIGHTS RESERVED.